-Defining permission settings for a Precise installation folder
+Defining permission settings for a Precise installation folder recise_root> folder and all its sub-folders.

 The Precise for Microsoft .NET hooks that are injected into the monitored .NET process, are run under the same user account on which your .NET application is running.
 This user must have full permission rights to the